opendocsg/slw-judgments-backfill/2014_SGHC_203/report.md

 calculated act on the part of the Plaintiffs”. [note: 108]

 171    The court has the discretion in deciding whether or not to enforce a claimant’s undertaking in damages.
-It is to be exercised by reference to all the circumstances of the case ( _Tribune Investment Trust Inc v Soosan Trading Co Ltd_ [2000] 2 SLR(R) 407 (“ _Tribune Investment_ ”) at [54]).
-In order for the court to be persuaded that a claimant’s undertaking in damages should be enforced, it has to be satisfied of two things: first, that the injunction was wrongly granted; and second, that there are no special circumstances militating against the enforcement of the claimant’s undertaking ( _Canadian Pacific (Bermuda) Ltd v Nederkoorn Pte Ltd and another_ [1999] 1 SLR(R) 628 at [50]).
+It is to be exercised by reference to all the circumstances of the case ( _Tribune Investment Trust Inc v Soosan Trading Co Ltd_ <span class="citation">[2000] 2 SLR(R) 407</span> (“ _Tribune Investment_ ”) at [54]).
+In order for the court to be persuaded that a claimant’s undertaking in damages should be enforced, it has to be satisfied of two things: first, that the injunction was wrongly granted; and second, that there are no special circumstances militating against the enforcement of the claimant’s undertaking ( _Canadian Pacific (Bermuda) Ltd v Nederkoorn Pte Ltd and another_ <span class="citation">[1999] 1 SLR(R) 628</span> at [50]).

 172    Once it is established that the undertaking should be enforced, the court can decide whether to do so summarily, or by ordering an inquiry as to damages ( _Tribune Investment_ at [53]).

 173    I pause to mention that a claim in respect of an undertaking in damages should not be pleaded as a counterclaim (David Bean, Isabel Parry & Andrew Burns, _Injunctions_ (2012, 11th Ed, Sweet & Maxwell) at para 6–14), as the Defendants have done in this case.
 The undertaking in damages, which the claimant gives upon the grant of an injunction, is given to the _court_ and not to the defendant.
 It does not create any right on the part of the defendant which can found a cause of action ( _Cheltenham & Gloucester Building Society (formerly Portsmouth Building Society) v Ricketts_ [1993] 1 WLR 1545 (“ _Cheltenham_ ”) at 1551D, per Neill LJ).
 The defendant can ask the court to enforce the undertaking.
 But the defendant “has no right to its enforcement or any right to damages until the discretion is exercised in his favour and damages are awarded” ( _Cheltenham_ at 1555B, per Peter Gibson LJ).
 Notwithstanding the Defendants’ incorrect approach of characterising the enforcement of the undertaking as a counterclaim rather than an application, I will nonetheless deal with the merits of their claim for the undertaking in damages to be enforced.

 174    I turn to the question of whether the Injunction was wrongly granted.
-The success of the claimant at trial and the circumstances in which the order was obtained are important to this question ( _Marubeni International Petroleum (S) v Projector SA_ [2004] 4 SLR(R) 233 at [15]).
+The success of the claimant at trial and the circumstances in which the order was obtained are important to this question ( _Marubeni International Petroleum (S) v Projector SA_ <span class="citation">[2004] 4 SLR(R) 233</span> at [15]).
 If the claimant fails in its claim at the trial, then the injunction would usually have been wrongly granted.

 175    The Defendants’ position runs into difficulties at this point.
 They have not elucidated in their pleadings or submissions a basis for their assertion that the Injunction was wrongly granted.
 Their position appears to have been premised on the discharge of the Injunction and perhaps the expected failure of the Plaintiffs’ claim.
 But the latter premise falls away with my finding in favour of the Plaintiffs in respect of their substantive claim in this action.
 As for the former premise, the Defendants assume that the discharge of the Injunction at the interlocutory stage must mean that it was wrongly obtained in the first place.
 This is incorrect.